agco/dead-rabbit/README.md

 A small library of helper functions for creating and pushing to dead letter queues for AMQP.
 It includes options for gradual run off on message expiration.

+AMQP is a message protocol like HTTP, but revolves around queues that maximize guaranteed eventual completion out-of-the-box.
+If a task fails once, it can be retried a number of times, and this module allows tasks that have failed to complete after a given period of time to be automatically pushed to a waiting queue that increases the timeout gradually.

 Based on the [blog post](http://dev.venntro.com/2014/07/back-off-and-retry-with-rabbitmq/) by Josh Hill.

 ## Example